Sonic Team: 1990: Formation and Sonic the Hedgehog

-1994–1998: Re-establishment and new intellectual properties
+1992–1998: Re-establishment and new intellectual properties

 Shortly after the release of Sonic the Hedgehog, Naka, Yasuhara, and a number of other Japanese developers relocated to California to join Sega Technical Institute (STI), a development division established by Mark Cerny intended as an elite studio combining the design philosophies of American and Japanese developers.
-While Naka and Yasuhara developed Sonic the Hedgehog 2 with STI, Ohshima worked on Sonic CD, a sequel for the Sega CD add-on.
+While Naka and Yasuhara developed Sonic the Hedgehog 2 at STI, Ohshima worked on Sonic CD, a prequel for the Sega CD add-on.
 Though Naka was not directly involved in the Sonic CD development, he exchanged design ideas with Ohshima.

-Following the release of Sonic & Knuckles in 1994, Yasuhara quit, citing differences with Naka.
-Naka returned to Japan, having been offered a role as a producer.
+Following the release of Sonic & Knuckles in 1994, Naka returned to Japan, having been offered a role as a producer.
 He was placed in charge of Sega's Consumer Development Department 3, also known as CS3.
 Naka was reunited with Ohshima and brought with him Takashi Iizuka, who had also worked with Naka's team at STI.
 In the mid-1990s, Sonic Team started work on new intellectual property, leading to the creation of Nights into Dreams (1996) and Burning Rangers (1998) for the Sega Saturn.
 Naka stated that the release of Nights is when Sonic Team was truly formed as a brand.

+Few Sonic games were released for the Saturn.
+Since Sonic Team was preoccupied with Nights into Dreams, it outsourced the development of the last Genesis Sonic game, Sonic 3D Blast (1996), to the British studio Traveller's Tales.
+Sonic Team developed bonus levels for a Saturn port, released in place of the canceled STI game Sonic X-treme.
+Yasuhara moved to London to assist the development of Sonic R (1997), a Sonic racing game co-developed by Sonic Team and Traveller's Tales.
+The only other Saturn Sonic game was Sonic Jam (1997), a compilation of the Genesis games with a 3D overworld Sonic Team used to experiment with 3D Sonic gameplay.

-The Saturn did not achieve the commercial success of the Genesis, so Sega focused its efforts on a new console, the Dreamcast, which debuted in Japan in 1998.
-The Dreamcast was seen as opportunity for Sonic Team to revisit the Sonic series, which had stalled in recent years.
-Sonic Team was originally creating a fully 3D Sonic game for the Saturn, but development moved to the Dreamcast to align with Sega's plans.
-Takashi Iizuka led the project; Iizuka had long wanted to create a Sonic role-playing video game and felt the Dreamcast was powerful enough to achieve his vision.
-The game became Sonic Adventure, launched in 1998, which became the bestselling Dreamcast game.
+The Saturn was a commercial failure, which some writers attributed to its lack of a major Sonic game.
+Sega shifted focus to the Dreamcast, which launched in Japan in 1998.
+Sonic Team saw the Dreamcast as an opportunity to revisit the Sonic series.
+They had begun working on a 3D Sonic game for the Saturn, but development moved to the Dreamcast to align with Sega's plans.
+Iizuka led the project; Iizuka had long wanted to create a Sonic role-playing video game and felt the Dreamcast was powerful enough to achieve his vision.
+The game became Sonic Adventure (1998), the bestselling Dreamcast game.

-Around this time, CS3 was renamed to Sega Research and Development Department 8 (R&D #8).
-While sometimes referred to as AM8 or "Sega-AM8", based on the R&D structure being titled the Sega Amusement Machine Research and Development (AM) teams, Sonic Team focused solely on home console games.
-Until 2000, media referred to Sonic Team's designation as both R&D #8 and AM8.
+Around this time, CS3 was renamed Sega Research and Development Department 8 (R&D No. 8).
+It was sometimes referred to as AM8 or "Sega-AM8", as Sega's R&D department was named Sega Amusement Machine Research and Development (AM), though Sonic Team focused solely on home console games.
+Until 2000, media referred to Sonic Team as both R&D No. 8 and AM8.